PrEP Quick Guide

 What if someone had a potential HIV exposure within the last 4-6 weeks but is outside the CDC-recommended window for initiating PEP?

-Assess for signs and symptoms of acute HIV infection, and consider reaching out to a local PrEP/PEP expert or the NCCC PrEPline.
+Assess for signs and symptoms of acute HIV infection during the initial PrEP evaluation, offer screening/testing as indicated, and consider reaching out to a local PrEP/PEP expert or the NCCC for guidance on which test(s) to order, how to interpret recent test results (if available), and clinical management.

 How should patients on PEP be transitioned to PrEP?

 Some people on PEP may prefer a seamless transition to PrEP, especially when ongoing exposures to HIV are anticipated.
-CDC’s PrEP Guidelines includes information on transitioning from non-occupational PEP to PrEP.
-Generally, for people who will transition from PEP immediately to PrEP, providers should:
+CDC’s 2021 PrEP Guidelines include information on transitioning from non-occupational PEP to PrEP.
+Generally, for people who will immediately transition from PEP to PrEP, providers should:

 • Screen for signs and symptoms of acute HIV infection during and after the 28-day PEP course.